fengyanshi/shi_website/pub_journal.rst

 #.
 Choi, Y.-K., Shi, F., Seo, S., Malej, M., and Smith, J. M., "Performance of various shock capturing solvers in the Boussinesq wave model FUNWAVE-TVD", submitted to Ocean Modelling, May, 2018

 #.
-Ding, Y. and Shi, F., "An analytical solution for nearshore circulation driven by focused and defocused waves", Aug.
+Ding, Y. and Shi, F., "An analytical solution for nearshore circulation driven by focused/defocused waves", Aug.
 2018

 **Papers in Journals:**